How To Choose New Flooring Like A Pro!

 You can find practically any color imaginable with this style.
 If made of nylon this carpet style cleans easily and is very durable.
 Learn more About Carpet Fibers

 This plush carpet style often has more than one color of yarn and has varying tuft height, thus reducing footprint and vacuum marks.
 It comes in many colors and has about the same cost as an even pile height plush style.

 This style is usually made using two or more colors to help hide dirt and show less vacuum marks and footprints.
 The color usually varies in shade from light to dark and is rich in appearance.

 FRIEZE (my favorite)

-A cut pile carpet in a relatively dense erect tuft configuration, has well-defined individual tuft tips (this means it is easy to see each tuft on the surface of the carpet, (giving it a rougher or bolder look or appearance).
+A cut pile carpet in a relatively dense erect tuft configuration, has well-defined individual tuft tips (this means it is easy to see each tuft on the surface of the carpet, (giving it a rougher or bolder look).

 This has become quite popular in recent years because of its elegant appearance.
 The tufts are looped and aligned in rows for a clean uniform look.

 When choosing this carpet be sure to select one with smaller loops to get the best wear, like the one shown above.
 Large looped Berbers tend to collapse quickly and look worn-out sooner.